jomariya23156/jomariya23156.github.io/index.md

 - Collected and preprocessed data for exercise repetition counting.
 - Adapted pre-trained Pose Estimation model and trained Exercise Classification models for classifying and counting the repetition of 7 exercises.
 - Achieved high accuracy across all exercises: <b>99%</b> for push-up, <b>96%</b> for jumping-jack, <b>92%</b> for squat, <b>91%</b> for leg-raise, <b>84%</b> for lunge, <b>84%</b> bicycle-crunch, <b>72%</b> for mountain-climber.
-- Optimized and deployed real-time ML models on the mobile device using <b>TensorFlow</b> ecosystems.
+- Optimized and deployed real-time ML models on the mobile device using [TensorFlow](https://www.tensorflow.org/) ecosystems.
-- Built a cross-platform mobile application using <b>React Native</b>.
+- Built a cross-platform mobile application using [React Native](https://reactnative.dev/).
 - Implemented and took care of everything in the main gameplay part.

-<b>Awards:</b>
+<b>Awards</b>:
 - Received a grant and advanced to demo day at Startup Thailand League 2021, one of the largest startup competitions in Thailand.
 - Finalist at INNO for Change 2021, a competition organized by one of the top-tier business universities in Thailand.

-<b>Main tools:</b> React Native, Expo, Firebase, TensorFlow, Tensorflow Lite, TensorFlowJS, Mediapipe
+<b>Main tools</b>: React Native, Expo, Firebase, TensorFlow, Tensorflow Lite, TensorFlowJS, Mediapipe

 <center><img src="images/ezfit-short-demo-small.gif"/></center>